PeriLLC/tomopy_peri_0.1.x/README.md

 The support algorithms and hardware platforms:

 1. pml_quad, pml_hybrid, ospml_quad, ospml_hybrid algorithms
-2. Intel Xeon Phi Co-processor.
+2. Intel Xeon Phi Co-processor and vVidia GPGPU

 How TO INSTALL:

 0. Make sure you have Intel Xeon Phi Co-processor mounted and MPSS, Intel parallel studio installed and configured.

-1. Install tomopy, this package is for > 0.1.11 version
+1. Install tomopy, this package is for >= 0.1.11 version

 2. Install tomopy_peri: